kyma-project/api-gateway/docs/user/tutorials/01-10-setup-custom-domain-for-workload.md

 #### **kubectl**

-1. Export the type of your DNS cloud service provider and the name of your custom domain as environment variables:
+1. Export the following values as environment variables: the type of your DNS cloud service provider, the name of your custom domain, and the name of the namespace you want to use.

     ```bash
     export PROVIDER_TYPE={YOUR_PROVIDER_TYPE}
     export DOMAIN_TO_EXPOSE_WORKLOADS={YOUR_DOMAIN_NAME}
+    export NAMESPACE={YOUR_NAMESPACE}
     ````
 2. To create a DNSProvider CR, run: